 What skills and qualifications do I need?

 A frozen ATPL is the minimum qualification required to apply for a role as a First Officer within an airline.
-This the qualification that you will attain when you complete our Integrated Flight Deck Programme.
+This is the qualification that you will attain when you complete our Integrated Flight Deck Programme.
 It is also possible to get your frozen ATPL licence through modular study, a guide which distinguishes the differences between the two routes can be found here: Modular or Integrated?

 Airline Preparation Specialists AirlinePrep have devised a simple quiz which offers you insight into the type of knowledge and skills required to be a pilot.
 Take the test now and see whether becoming an airline pilot is for you: Pilot training assessment.